EdenStack/Poseidon/README.md

 # Intro

-## Poseidon project is a series of microservice build with spring boot , used to crawler info form http://www.luoo.net/
+## Poseidon project is a series of microservice build with spring-boot , used to get info form http://www.luoo.net

-Include such services :
+Including the following services ：

-* Discovery server service
+* Discovery-server service
 * Crawler service
 * Config service
 * API gateway